Egbert the One-Eyed

 He sided with Liudolf, Duke of Swabia, in his rebellion in 953–954.
 He and his brother instigated the Obodrites to war in 955 while Otto was waging war on the Magyars.
 They escaped judgement in the German campaign that followed.
 In 978, he was put on trial as an accomplice to the revolt of Henry II, Duke of Bavaria, in the War of the Three Henries and exiled.
 Egbert assisted Henry in the kidnapping of Otto III and imprisoned Otto's sister Adelaide in his castle at Ala.
 Through all this, Egbert maintained a very high standing in the kingdom toward the end of his life.

-Egbert's wife is not known by name.
-He left children, but their identity is only hypothetical.